virgili0/Virgilio/Specializations/DataPreprocessing.md

 [Here](https://www.geeksforgeeks.org/python-pandas-series-astype-to-convert-data-type-of-series/) is a good tutorial on how to convert type values.
 Remember that Python has some shortcut for doing this (executing str(3) will give you back the "3" string) but I recommend you to learn how to do it with Pandas.

 ###   - Remove Duplicates
-You don't want duplicate dat, they both are noise and occupy space!
+You don't want to duplicate data, they both are noise and occupy space!
 Learn [how to handle them simply](https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/) with Pandas.

 ###   - Change Text to Lower/Upper Case
 You want to _Capitalize_ names, or maybe make them uniform (some people can enter data with or without capital letters!).
 Check [here](https://www.geeksforgeeks.org/python-pandas-series-str-lower-upper-and-title/) for the Pandas way to do it.